charlattepalmer/GenderQuest/app/views/nodes/equal_pay_3.html.md

 ## Location: San Francisco

-*You tell your boss that you want to be paid the same amount as your male counterpart, and after some persuading, he reluctantly agrees.
+*You tell your boss that you want to be paid the same amount as your male counterpart, and he agrees to your proposal.
 Feeling pleased with yourself, you go back to work.*